 If you smile at someone and they don't respond, you will probably find it off-putting.
 No?
 Well, this robot would give you more satisfaction than some neighbor.

 Developed by a team of engineering researchers at Columbia University in New York City, the EVA project it is actually one forehead humanoid robotics.
 It is designed to explore the dynamics of human / robot interactions through facial expressions.
 It consists of a 3D printed, adult synthetic skull with a soft rubber face on the front.

-Motors within the skull selectively pull and release cables attached to various locations on the lower face, just like the muscles under the skin of our faces allow us to show different facial expressions.
-For its part, EVA can express emotions such as anger, disgust, fear, joy, sadness and surprise, as well as "a more nuanced set of emotions".
+Motors within the skull selectively pull and release cables attached to various locations on the lower face, just as the muscles under the skin of our faces allow us to show different facial expressions.
+For her part, EVA can express emotions such as anger, disgust, fear, joy, sadness and surprise, as well as "a more nuanced range of emotions".

 A robot that mimics our facial expressions

 To develop her ability to mimic facial expressions, the scientists began filming the EVA as she casually moved her face.
 When the computer controlling the robot subsequently analyzed the hours of filming, it used an integrated neural network to learn which combinations of "muscle movement" matched human facial expressions.

 In the second phase of "training", when a connected camera captured the face of a person interacting with the robot, a second neural network to identify that individual's facial expressions and visually match them to those that the robot was able to create.
 The robot then proceeded to assume those "faces" by moving its artificial facial muscles.

 Although engineers admit that simply imitating human facial expressions may have limited applications, they believe it could still be useful.
 It is no coincidence that so many workshops are working on the reproduction of facial expressions.
 For example, it could help advance the way we interact with assistive technologies.